photofroggy/sloppy/README.rst

 Why not just use twisted?
 =========================

-Python is a bit of a huge unrequired mammoth for small projects that only need very basic socket handling.
+Twisted is a bit of a huge unrequired mammoth for small projects that only need very basic socket handling.

 =============